KellenWatt/FIRST-lessons/c++/02-Intro/README.md

 `std::endl` basically adds a newline to the end of whatever is being put in `cout`.

+Note that every statement in a C++ program has to end in a semicolon.
+A statement roughly equates to a line of code.
+In some way, it does some function that alters the state of the program.

 You'll notice the `std::` part is repeated for `cout` and `endl`.
 This is because `std` is something called a *namespace*.
 We'll talk about what a namespace is later.
 Just know that it always needs to prefix `cout`, `endl`, and a few other things that will come up later.